TequilaMockingbird78/Ironfell/lore/world/world_index.md

 These regions represent only a small portion of the continent.
 Their borders imply further lands beyond, not yet described.

 ## Oceans and Coasts
-The western coastline marks the explorers’ point of arrival.
-The interior extends eastward beyond the currently defined regions.
+The eastern coastline marks the explorers’ point of arrival.
+The interior extends westward, northward, and southward beyond the currently defined regions.

 ## Travel Expectations
 - Overland travel between adjacent regions is feasible but shaped by terrain